Diffusion differentiable resampling: Vision-based pendulum dynamics tracking

 The difference in SSIM/PSNR between the two experiments indicate that the second setting is more challenging for all resampling methods.
 In the first setting, performance is competitive, and diffusion resampling provides a stable end-to-end optimisation and effective integration into the high-dimensional learning pipeline.
 Notably, resampling is not always necessary for convergence in end-to-end training using particle filters, and prior work has reported cases where omitting resampling can be more effective ~\citep[see, e.g.,][]{Karkus2018}.
 In our experiments, we consider end-to-end training \emph{with} resampling, and compare resamplers while holding the rest of the system fixed.
 Resampling itself can interact with the optimisation process in non-trivial ways, and we thus primarily evaluate the comparison by end-to-end performance.
 However, tempering the observation likelihood in the first setting reduces weight concentration: the weights become more uniform and ESS remains high.
 With this ESS-based adaptive resampling, the resampling can therefore be triggered infrequently.
 As such, to further stress test differentiable resampling in this context, we consider the second setting with more concentrated weights and resampling at nearly every filtering step.

 As we have seen, even in this challenging setting, diffusion resampling remains competitive among the baselines.
 Figure~\ref{fig:pendulum_overview_grid4} shows a qualitative comparison of a top performing model in each resampling class in this setting.
-Here, the diffusion resampler is among the two top-performing baselines.
+Here, the diffusion resampler is among the three top-performing baselines.
 While soft resampling occasionally shows better performance in terms of final metrics compared to diffusion resampling, see Figure~\ref{fig:ssim_psnr_setting2}, we note that it also exhibits significantly worse weight degeneracy compared to diffusion resampling and the other baselines.
 In addition, it is by construction not fully differentiable (see Table \ref{tbl:app-compare-all}).
+We also note that while OT produces the top performing model here, it exhibits high variability and is overall unstable in this setting, with only a few converging training runs.